 Summary of design, usability, clean & general use

-When you first use an AirFloss you need to charge it for 24 hours.
+When you first use an AirFloss Ultra you need to charge it for 24 hours.

-The charging stand itself is white in color, has a single prong which the flosser sits on and conducts the charge through.
+The charging stand itself is white or black in colour depending on which variant you chose.
+It has a single prong which the flosser sits on and conducts the charge through.